 - C for associated costs that come with each alternative.

-We make a case for an international software firm, willing to build a business in Germany.
-They work in a fast-changing environment where companies need to move fast but smart, and a failure is an option.
+We make a case for an international software firm willing to build a business in Germany.
+They work in a fast-changing environment where companies need to move fast but smart, and failure is an option.

-Client: An US based firm, willing to build a business in Germany.
+Sample Client: An US-based firm willing to build a business in Germany.

-Client challenge: they want to invest as little as necessary to understand but as much as needed to remain independent.
+Client objective: Invest as little as necessary but as much as needed to remain independent.

 Need in NABC

 An attractive Customer Value Proposition must address compelling and critical customer pains for which the customer is prepared to allocate resources.
 Identifying needs involves industry and/or domain segmentation, understanding the purchasing process and buying center identification, where such needs are easily related to the value proposition.
 Because these needs differ significantly depending on customer characteristics, this framework element also assists with market segmentation.
 An important component of the needs definition is the identification of the “Ideal Customer Profile”

 Definition of Need in our context: An international company seeks the most effective legal, technical and commercial setup to start their business within Europe.